oddbits01/dataStructures/README.md

-# dataStructures
+# ODDbits repository
-sample snippets and exercise solutions for the data structures series
+sample snippets and exercise solutions from the youtube channel